-Students successfully graduating from the course will receive certification / transcripts that clearly state that the programme meets the requirement for professional validation by the National Youth Agency and is therefore recognised by the Joint Negotiating Committee conferring professional qualification status in Youth & Community Work in England.
+The academic award and the professional status are inextricably linked and cannot be conferred separately.
+Apprentices successfully graduating from the course will receive certification / transcripts that clearly state that the programme meets the requirement for professional validation by the National Youth Agency and is therefore recognised by the Joint Negotiating Committee conferring professional qualification status in Youth & Community Work in England.

-9. Work-Based Learning/Placement Learning
+9. Work-Based Learning